roconnorr/musicthing/README.md

-A frontend and backend for a self hosted streaming music server built with TypeScript, React and NodeJS.
+A frontend and backend for a self hosted streaming music server built with TypeScript, React, NodeJS and SQLite.

 # Development environment